aman-saraf/m8buy-new-assignment/README.md

 ## m8buy Assignment | Aman Saraf

-A simple API to crate a metro Line for Sydney Metro.
+A simple API to create a metro Line for Sydney Metro.
 The endpoint is `/metro/line`.
+The endpoint is also accessible using this endpoint : `https://pjxm5irsa8.execute-api.ap-south-1.amazonaws.com/dev/metro/line`

 ## Usage